Our New Oven with an Air Fryer

 Improving Our 48V System

 I installed our 48V system in 2019.
 It has worked reliably and has allowed us to silently camp in comfort in a variety of different settings.
-In the years following the installation some nice integration has been developed between Victron, Wakespeed and the REC BMS.
+In the years following the installation some nice integration was developed between Victron, Wakespeed and the REC BMS.
 This past December I modified our system to benefit from that new capability.

 Cerbo GX display showing the REC BMS, Wakespeed/APS Alternator (Honcho), Victron Quattro and Victron MPPT solar controller.